gemstackio/the-complete-algorand-development-course-old/ch-12-getting-started-with-development-on-the-algorand-network/12_4-connect-a-project-to-a-node.md

-# Connecting to a Node
+# Connecting a Project to a Node

 ## What We Are Going To Do
 In this section we will create a helper function which allows us to connect our project to our local Algorand Node.